FStriewski/Climate-explorer/README.md

 # Climate-explorer

-- Work in progress -
+## Work in progress ##
-Explorer climate data from the Worldbank API in a modular data dashboard.
+Explore climate data from the Worldbank API in a modular data dashboard.
 Uses TypeScript with React and Express to enhance the APIs functionality.